Dave Bookman: Death

 In April 2019, Bookman suffered an aneurysm, and spent several weeks in intensive care until his death on May 21, 2019.
 On the day his death was announced to the public, Indie 88 suspended regular programming to air a live tribute program that blended some of Bookman's favourite music with reminiscences from his colleagues and on-air phonecalls from listeners, friends and musicians.

 On May 29, 2019, Indie 88 aired a special fundraising radiothon, "A Day to Make Music Count", to raise money in Bookman's memory for MusiCounts, the music education initiative of the Canadian Academy of Recording Arts and Sciences.
 The broadcast raised over CA$69,000, significantly exceeding the station's CA$50,000 goal.
 A private memorial party for Bookman the following evening included live performances by Sloan, Blue Rodeo, Billy Talent, and Broken Social Scene, hosted by his good friend and sports TV personality Dave Hodge.

-In November 2019, Bookman's family and friends organized another fundraiser for MusiCounts, making his vinyl record collection available for sale in conjunction with Toronto independent record store Rotate This.
+In November 2019, Bookman's family and friends organized another fundraiser for MusiCounts, making his vinyl record collection available for sale in conjunction with the independent record store Rotate This.

+Legacy

-In July 2022, a Dave Bookman plaque was unveiled outside the Horseshoe Tavern at 370 Queen Street West, commemorating Nu Music Nite and Bookman's support of music in Toronto.
+In July 2022, a Heritage Toronto plaque commemorating Bookman was unveiled outside the Horseshoe Tavern at 370 Queen Street West, commemorating Nu Music Nite and Bookman's support of music in Toronto.

+In 2024, Indie 88 and Canadian Music Week staged Left of the Dial, a Bookman tribute show which saw Canadian artists performing The Replacements songs as a benefit for the Daily Bread Food Bank.
+Participating artists included Charlotte Cornfield, Bry Webb, NYSSA, Terra Lightfoot, Georgia Harmer, Ian Blurton, Skye Wallace, Tony Dekker and Julian Taylor.
+A second show, Let's Get Friendship Right, was staged in 2025 to perform the music of The Tragically Hip, with participants including Dekker, Brendan Canning, Peter Dreimanis and Leah Fay Goldstein, Kevin Hearn, Ben Kowalewicz, Meg Remy, Justin Rutledge, Shakura S'Aida, Talia Schlanger and Menno Versteeg.